parker-portlock/automation/README.md

 # Automation Stuff

 Here, you will find my playground with different network-related automation scripts to make my life easier.
-Nothing here is actually worthy of production use, so tread *carefully*.
+Most of the items in this repo are not worthy of production use, so tread *carefully*.

 ## Current Projects

+Please note that all working scripts are in the `/completed` folder.

 ### Cisco IPSec tunnel Creation

 Run the `ipsec.py` program to create an IPSec tunnel used on Cisco ASA devices.

-#### Shit that don' work

-IKEv2 functionallity mostly built

-IKEv1 functionality should work

-Error handling is sketchy
+The "ipsecExample.CSV" will allow you to enter the informaiton into a form.

+### Quick object creation for ASA

+Run the `quickObject.py` program to create network-objects from a CSV.